Last Updated: July 15, 2021

 - want to have instant access to your account

-- want to keep track of your spending
+- wish to keep track of your spending

-- want to claim cashback on tap-and-go or online payments
+- plan to claim cashback on tap-and-go or online payments

 - make small everyday purchases like groceries or staples